EdmundKorley/vd-twitter-bot/README.md

 To-do:

-- [ ] Neural net for classifying shitposters.
+- [ ] Neural Net for classifying shitposters.
-- [ ] Net for building 'trusted' network of protesters.
+- [ ] Neural Net for building 'trusted' network of protesters.
-- [ ] Conversation inteface for nationwide protest trends.
+- [ ] Conversational interface for nationwide protest data picked up by bot.